Fred Tolit

-Major General Fred Ociti Tolit, is a military officer in the Uganda People's Defense Force.
-He currently serves as Uganda's Defense Attaché to South Africa, based at the country's embassy in Pretoria.
+Major General Fred Ociti Tolit, is a retired military officer in the Uganda People's Defense Force.
+He served as Uganda's Defense Attaché to South Africa, based at the country's embassy in Pretoria.
 He previously served as Uganda's defence attaché to Burundi, based at Uganda's Embassy in Bujumbura, since 2016.

 Before that, from 2013, he served as Uganda's defense attaché to the headquarters of the African Union in Addis Ababa, Ethiopia.
 Prior to that, he served as the Chairman of the UPDF General Court Martial, one of the highest military courts in the Uganda People's Defence Force (UPDF).
 He was replaced by Brigadier Moses Ddiba Ssentongo, in June 2013.

 Background

 He was born in Pachua Village, Mucwini Sub-county, Kitgum District in the Acholi sub-region of the Northern Region of Uganda.

 Military career

 His military career includes service in the flowing capacities: